Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 In this section we discuss topics that are less immediately relevant to the design of assign-once properties, but are worth mentioning for completeness.

+## Serialization

+Support for delegated properties in Kotlin serialization frameworks is limited in general.
+In particular, `kotlinx.serialization` treats delegated properties as transient by default.
+Thus implementing assign-once properties with delegation makes them harder to integrate with serialization.
+In this regard, assign-once properties are inferior to `lateinit var`s which are usually supported.

+However, we do not address this issue in this proposal for the following reasons:
+- We expect that in most of the intended use-cases for assign-once properties, they would hold values that are not serializable themselves, e.g., service implementations or Android views, see [Motivation](#motivation).
+- We consider serialization support for delegated properties to be a separate design problem outside the scope of this KEEP.

+If serialization is desired for a property, a developer can do one of the following:
+- Implement a custom serializer to support assign-once properties an object has.
+- Fall back to `lateinit var`s or even a plain nullable `var`.

 ## No General Stable Semantics